droidthings/IntrusionDetection/README.md

 The complete installation guide, instruction sets, different types of nodes used and the wiring mechanism can be found [here](/Documentation/Node-RED.md) in detail.

+#### 3.4 MQTT

+MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol [MQTT].
+It stands for MQ Telemetry Transport but previously was known as Message Queuing Telemetry Transport.
+It's a lightweight publish/subscribe messaging protocol designed for M2M (machine to machine) telemetry in low bandwidth environments.MQTT is fast becoming one of the main protocols for IOT (internet of things) deployments.
+See [MQTT vs HTTP] for the comparison of performances.

+##### 3.4.1 Installaion

+Download the suitable MQTT broker from [MOSQUITTO] and install it on your PC/Laptop.

+Once installation is done navigate to > C:\Program Files\mosquitto or wherever the broker is installed and run > mosquitto.exe